-Academic Board members elected by staff shall serve a two-year term.
-Members elected by students hold office for a one-year term.
+Academic Board members elected by staff shall serve for a term not exceeding two years.
+Members elected by students hold office for a term not exceeding two years.
 Members may be re-appointed.
 No elected member can serve for more than six years whether those years are consecutive or not.